 Tokyo: Militant groups stage demonstrations and utter death threats in response to the venue of choice for five planned Japanese concerts.
 The Budokhan was a stadium in the city's heart dedicated to the martial arts of kyudo, kendo, judo, karate and all disciplines associated with honor and the Shinto spirit.
 Sited between Yasukuni Shrine and the Imperial Palace, it was reportedly built on the site where soldiers pledged their lives to the Emperor before joining their wartime units.
 Not an ideal spot for a rock show, according to protesters.
 35,000 police officers made sure that right wing nationalists would not turn the event into a blood bath.
 They still tried to.

-When they arrived in the US, the "More popular than Jesus" furor was front and center.
-In Chicago, Lennon was asked repeatedly to apologize for what he had said.
-During the show there, someone threw a frozen steak at the stage, nearly taking off McCartney's head.
-(Could have been a soul brother showing solidarity for the butcher shot.)
-In the deep south, their records were burned by the truckload and in Memphis the Ku Klux Klan (cowards in bed sheets) promised some "surprises" for them when they arrived to play there.
+Returning to the "We're more popular than Jesus" conversational marker, at the Chicago presser (and elsewhere on this final leg of the tour), Lennon was asked repeatedly to apologize for what he had said.
+In the deep south, their records were burned by the truckload.
+The Memphis chapter of the Ku Klux Klan ominously promised "surprises" for them when they arrived to play there.
 St. Louis was marred by rain and they were very nearly electrocuted playing under a canopy.
 Cleveland and Cincinnati saw massive riots, with the latter concert being canceled.
-Fans threw bottles, shoes, garbage, scissors, darts and various other projectiles at the them.
+Where they had once showered the group with jelly beans, "fans" now threw bottles, shoes, garbage, scissors, darts and various other projectiles at them.

-Candlestick Park in San Francisco would be the last proper Beatle concert of the sixties.
+Escaping the skeletal clutches of the Reaper on one too many occasions, Candlestick Park would be the site of the last proper Beatle concert of the sixties.

 "That's it, I'm not a Beatle anymore."